 May cause harm to breast-fed children.

 May cause damage to organs (Respiratory Tract) through prolonged or repeated exposure if inhaled.

+Precautionary statements

+Prevention

-Precautionary statements Prevention Obtain special instructions before use.
-Keep away from heat/sparks/open flames/hot surfaces.
+Obtain special instructions before use.

+Keep away from heat/ sparks/ open flames/ hot surfaces.
 No smoking.

 Do not spray on an open flame or other ignition source.

 Pressurized container: Do not pierce or burn, even after use.

-Do not breathe dust/ fume/ gas/ mist/ vapours/ spray.
+Do not breathe dust or mist.

 Avoid contact during pregnancy/ while nursing.
 Wash skin thoroughly after handling.

 Do not eat, drink or smoke when using this product.
 Use only outdoors or in a well-ventilated area.
-Contaminated work clothing should not be allowed out of the workplace.
+Contaminated work clothing must not be allowed out of the workplace.
 Wear protective gloves.